Detained (Star Trek: Enterprise): Production

 Prior to Enterprise, main cast member Scott Bakula had starred for several years in the television series Quantum Leap alongside Dean Stockwell, and there were suggestions at the start of Enterprise that Stockwell could make an appearance.
 Bakula suggested that Stockwell should appear in the show, saying "wouldn't that be great if we could get him on?
 It has to be; we've got to do it."
 At the start of the first season, this prospect was down-played in interviews.
 In a January 2002 interview, Bakula said that he missed working with Stockwell and that they would both love do an episode together, but that "They would have to be clever about it or just ignore it, so that it wouldn't be a distraction, but add to the show."

 Stockwell did not actively pursue a role in the series and waited to see what might happen.
 When an offer was made he contacted Bakula to check large amounts of prosthetic makeup was not required.

 Stockwell noted that Colonel Grat had a handheld computing device that was a clear reference to the supercomputer Ziggy from Quantum Leap.

 Guest stars Dennis Christopher and Christopher Shea, who play the Suliban Danik and Sajen, both previously appeared as Vorta on Deep Space Nine.
-Shea would return as an Andorian the season 2 episode "Cease Fire."
+Shea would return as an Andorian in the season 2 episode "Cease Fire."
 John Fleck who plays the Suliban leader Silik is friends with Dennis Christopher and warned him what to expect with the green pebble-dash makeup.
 Christopher appreciated the nuances in his part of the story, the difficulty of a father surviving in an internment camp, while teaching his child not to hate their captors.
 The makeup was very constricting and concealed their facial expressions, so the performance and emotion had to come through in the voice, so he was impressed by how well the child actor performed.

 The episode was written by Mike Sussman and Phyllis Strong.
 Sussman was critical of the episode, because he disliked the obvious allegory of "message shows" and said "if it's intelligent, interesting, surprising—it doesn't need some hit-you-over-the-head message."

 Brannon Braga praised the performances of Bakula and Stockwell, he said "It's very different from their Quantum Leap dynamic, and it turned out wonderfully."